-Greater Bank Finance Clinic
+Greater Bank Finance Lab

 FactSet: The real-time data

-FactSet is a financial database which we subscribe at NBS.
+FactSet is a financial database which we subscribe to at NBS.
 FactSet provides access to financial data and analytics that investors, fund managers as well as researchers use across the world.
 The Greater Bank Finance Lab workstations are connected to FactSet.
-Further, students enrolled in Finance and Economics courses also get access to web version of FactSet.
+Further, students enrolled in Finance and Economics courses also get access to the web version of FactSet.
 This database is extensively used in workshops conducted in the Greater Bank Finance Lab.
 Assessment items in undergraduate and postgraduate finance courses (for example, Corporate Finance, Investment Analysis, Portfolio Management) are also developed based on the use of this database.
-This approach provides students opportunity to use real-time financial data to test/apply their classroom learning.
+This approach provides students the opportunity to use real-time financial data to test/apply their classroom learning.

 Rotman Interactive Trader: Integrating theory with practice